PratikBarhate/question-classification/README.md

            machine = svm.LinearSVC()
    ```

-   While executing using the shell command `./bin/qc.sh train lr_lsvm`, and this command will use the model defined by you.
+   While executing, use the shell command `./bin/qc.sh train lr_lsvm`, and this command will use the model defined by you.
    `lr_lsvm` is `{your_model_name}`.
 In the example we have defined to use LogisticRegression
    for coarse class prediction and LinearSVC for fine class predictions (all of the fine class predictions).